guyathomas/elden-ring-weapon-calculator/README.md

 ## TODO:

-- [ ] Support recalculating only on button press
 - [ ] Copy Stats to optimized stats to Main Calculator
 - [ ] Allow the solver to be toggled on or off.
-- [ ] Enable toggling on off the attribute calculator for the UI / Calculations
-- [ ] Solve why changing fields requires a refresh to take effect
+Or move to a different tab
-- [ ] Solve why cached optimal attributes doesn't clear
+- [ ] Add Armour Solving
+- [ ] Add modifiers ( Armour bonuses, buffs, etc... )
+- [ ] When solving for a particular damage type, it doesn't fully allocale points.
+Also, when optimizing for a damage type it should allocale points according to the total priority after depleting the points for the scaled attribute.